Ghetto Freaks: Reception

 The film premiered in Cleveland in June 1970 under the title Sign of Aquarius, being billed as the "first tribal rock flick" and a "tribal rock folk opera."
 Following the premiere, Cleveland Plain Dealer film critic Emerson Batdorff wrote that Sign of Aquarius was better than two previous films made in Cleveland, Uptight (1968) and Double-Stop (1968), but was still "amateur in the extreme," with "five or six separate plot lines put together with bubble gum," one of which "resolves itself into a killing which is summarily reversed so everyone can dance in some street garbage for a finale."

 Gene Siskel later wrote that the original version of the film, which according to him was called The Aquarians, "did no business," leading to "a title change and hot, but misleading, advertising."
 The film was retitled Ghetto Freaks, and a drugged orgy scene where Sonny seduces Donna was modified by adding approximately two minutes of footage showing "the black leader of a kinky love cult" and his female followers performing a blood ritual with a knife.
 The film was retitled Ghetto Freaks, and a new advertising campaign was developed, marketing it as a miscegenation-themed blaxploitation film.
-Jet and Ebony magazines denounced Ghetto Freaks as being a hastily-made attempt to capitalize on the popularity of "black films" such as Cotton Comes to Harlem (1970) and Shaft (1971).
+Jet and Ebony magazines denounced Ghetto Freaks as being a hastily made attempt to capitalize on the popularity of "black films" such as Cotton Comes to Harlem (1970) and Shaft (1971).

 Although the Ghetto Freaks version of the film had engagements during the 1970s in major cities including New York City, Cleveland, Chicago, Atlanta, and Washington, D.C., the film received few reviews, and those it did get were generally negative.
 Siskel, reviewing the Ghetto Freaks version, called the production "technically inept" and "shot on a frayed shoestring", and observed that despite "being billed as a black film ... the title characters are almost without exception middle-class white kids who have left home and let their hair and paranoia grow."
-The Cleveland African-American newspaper Call and Post panned the film as "one degree higher than a home movie" and said, "There is no plot in this crazy mixed-up film which lacks anything else.
+The Cleveland black newspaper Call and Post panned the film as "one degree higher than a home movie" and said, "There is no plot in this crazy mixed-up film which lacks anything else.
 If you like garbage, you will find Ghetto Freaks to be a groovy flick because it stinks!"

 In 1972, while the Ghetto Freaks version was playing the Hippodrome Theater in Cleveland, Allen Johnson II, a Cleveland man described as an amateur actor, sued the Hippodrome for $100,000 for showing a movie which he said was "derogatory of him as a black American and insulting to black Americans in this community".
 Johnson charged that he appeared in the film without his consent.

 In his Psychotronic Video Guide, Michael Weldon later described the film (under the title Love Commune) as an "embarrassing, plotless hippie/drug movie with imitation Hair songs".
 A Turner Classic Movies review summarized it as "an impressive compendium of hippie clichés and kitsch that are belabored into a fine pulp of unfocused tedium."